c-saade/c-saade.github.io/content/resume/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
- From a fundamental research background, I enjoy tackling complex problems through data analysis.
+ From a fundamental research background, I enjoy tackling complex problems through statistics and data analysis.
  My [PhD](https://www.theses.fr/2022UMONG048) led me to work mainly with Python and R, but I'm always interested in learning new tools and approaches.
  I have a strong ability for self-learning, which allowed me to solve a wide variety of problems such as fitting demographic models on [ecological](https://doi.org/10.1111/ele.13692) [data](https://doi.org/10.1098/rspb.2022.0543) using bayesian statistics, or [automated species identification](https://doi.org/10.1098/rspb.2022.0543) and counting from videos data.
- I now intend to put my skills to use in the field of data science.
+ I currently use my skills as a statistician at Sanofi, where I work on R&D of vaccines.

  # Skills
-  - R for data science (Tidyverse, Rmarkdown, ggplot...)
+  - R for data science (Tidyverse, Rstan, Rshiny...)
   - Python for data science (Pandas, sklearn, seaborn...)
+  - Git
-  - SQL
+  - Unix/Linux environments
-  - Linux
+  - Machine learning
-  - Tableau
+  - Bayesian statistics

  # Experience

+ ## Biostatistician
+ since 2024, Sanofi - Lyon

+ Bringing my expertise in statistics and data to Sanofi's mRNA Center of Excellence -- a structure dedicated to the R&D of mRNA vaccines.
+ I work on various projects, among which:
+    - The development an R-package for thermostability analyses through bayesian statistics.
+    - Design of experiments, statistical analyses and data vizualisation.

  ## PhD in Theoretical Ecology